 If you regularly ice fish, then you should take advantage of all these features as well.
 The best fish finders have dual frequencies and allow you to scan in both 200kHz and 77kHz frequencies.
 This allows for a greater depth range for your unit when looking for fish on the screen at any given time.
 It also means that you can see fish at greater depths than with a single-frequency unit

-Many of the Best Fish Finders for Ice Fishing have wireless capability and GPS.
+Many of the Best Fish Finders for Ice Fishing has wireless capability and GPS.

 In addition to being able to see what’s around your boat, many models will display temperature readings so you know how cold it is outside before heading out onto the lake (and at what depth).